Teaching and Community Development in Cambodia

 Siem Reap and Angkor Wat

-If there are 6-10 volunteers, the program concludes with a 3-night / 4-day excursion to Siem Reap and Angkor Wat.
-The trip includes transport to and from Angkor Wat, basic accommodation, 1 full day at Angkor Wat, a half day at the Silk Farm and all meals.
+The program also includes a 3-night / 4-day excursion to Siem Reap and Angkor Wat.
+The trip includes transport, basic accommodation, 1 full day at Angkor Wat, a half day at the Silk Farm and all meals.

 The Volunteer's Role